strongbox/strongbox-docs/Repositories.md

 ## Mixed

-Repositories of this kind will allow artifacts of both SNAPSHOT and release versions.
+Repositories of this kind will allow artifacts of both snapshot and release versions.

 # See Also
 - [Maven: Introduction to Repositories](http://maven.apache.org/guides/introduction/introduction-to-repositories.html)